 In 1939, John McAlister from Dublin was engaged to design a new nine-hole course over the existing land and this was opened in May 1940, a year which also saw the first Winter League played on the links.
-This was the first of its kind in Irish golf; today most other clubs have followed suit.
-As the second world war had broken out, no cars were on the road due to petrol rationing and approximately forty golfers could be seen cycling their way from town to the golf club, some five miles away, with their clubs strung over the shoulders.
+This was the first of its kind in Irish golf.
+Today most other clubs have followed suit.
+As the second world war had broken out, no cars were on the road due to petrol rationing and approximately forty golfers could be seen cycling from town to the golf club, some five miles away, with their clubs strung over the shoulders.
 History, unfortunately, does not record how they got home.

 In 1945, there was a rare conflict between the club and the GUI over a competition played for in Strandhill called ‘The Blue Label Cup’.
 The club stated that the cup was named after a famous racehorse, but the GUI suspected that it was named after an even more famous brand of whiskey.
 The GUI’s view prevailed, and the competition was renamed ‘The Nally Cup’.

 In 1946, a new competition called the North West Inter-Club Shield was started up.
 This was a forerunner for what is now called The Connacht Shield.
-Strandhill have a proud record in this competition, and have won it on several occasions.
-They were also the first time to retain the trophy, having won it back-to-back in 1982 and 1983.
+Strandhill have a proud record in this competition and have won it on several occasions.
+They were also the first to retain the trophy, having won it back-to-back in 1982 and 1983.

 Also in 1946, the club acquired Bustard’s Lodge, the site on which our award-winning clubhouse was built.
 This was opened in 1948 when a drinks license was obtained.